Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 24 Mei 2025 15.31.10 UTC
+- WIB: Sabtu, 24 Mei 2025 16.25.24 UTC
-- WITA: Sabtu, 24 Mei 2025 16.31.10 UTC
+- WITA: Sabtu, 24 Mei 2025 17.25.24 UTC
-- WIT: Sabtu, 24 Mei 2025 17.31.10 UTC
+- WIT: Sabtu, 24 Mei 2025 18.25.24 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship